 The contribution was formalised by the exchange of letters between OPCW Director-General, H.E.
 Mr Fernando Arias, and Permanent Representative of Bangladesh to the OPCW, H.E.
 Ambassador Sheikh Mohammed Belal.

 Ambassador Belal remarked: “Bangladesh is happy to be a part of this future-oriented project.
 We would urge all to come forward to make this Laboratory a bastion of ‘never again’ in memory of all the victims of chemical weapons across the world.”

-Director-General Arias expressed his gratitude to the Government of Bangladesh for its support and appealed to all OPCW States Parties in a position to make voluntary contributions to do so, emphasising that the new ChemTech Centre will be a resource for all States Parties and that “All contributions, regardless of size, are greatly appreciated”.
+Director-General Arias expressed his gratitude to the Government of Bangladesh for its support and appealed to all OPCW Member States in a position to make voluntary contributions to do so, emphasising that the new ChemTech Centre will be a resource for all Member States and that “All contributions, regardless of size, are greatly appreciated”.

-So far, 15 States Parties and the European Union have contributed or pledged to contribute financially to the project and a considerable amount has already been raised to date.
+So far, 15 Member States and the European Union have contributed or pledged to contribute financially to the project and a considerable amount has already been raised to date.